Here are a list of easy to understand, not too technical electromagnetic field (EMF) definitions.

-If there any definitions missing from this list let me know in the comment box at the bottom of the page and I’ll add them in!
+If there is a definition you are looking for which you can’t find on this page, let me know in the comment box at the bottom of the page and I’ll add it in!

 An electrical current that changes strength and direction of flow with a certain regular cycle.
-For example, 60 Hertz AC is an electrical current that changes its polarity (from positive to negative and back to positive; a complete cycle) sixty times per second.
+For example, 60 Hertz alternating current (AC) is an electrical current that changes its polarity (from positive to negative and back to positive; a complete cycle) sixty times per second.

 A unit of measure for electric current.
 Amperes or amps are quantity.
 Thought of in terms of water, amps are like gallons or buckets (volts are the pressure – see below).